 The birth I desired, the birth I practiced for, was tossed aside as contractions ripped through my body with a fury I had, yet, to learn was unnatural.
 I held out for as long as I could, gripping my partner’s face, my mother’s hand, the side of the bed, the place that would become my laboring prison, as each wave tore through my will for natural birth.
 Around six centimeters dilated, I relented to an epidural…failure seeping into my very first role as a mother.

-When I became pregnant, again, the ruptured brain aneurysm I suffered just two months after the birth of my first child, assured I would be laboring in a hospital setting for the second time in my life.
-Still traumatized by that experience, I breathed a sigh of relief when my sister, and co-mama, Marqui, became my Doula within the first trimester of my uncertain pregnancy.
+Five years later, when I became pregnant, again, the ruptured brain aneurysm I suffered just two months after the birth of my first child, cemented that I would be laboring in a hospital setting for the second time in my life.
+Still traumatized by that experience, I breathed a sigh of relief when my friend, and co-mama, Marqui, became my Doula within the first trimester of my uncertain pregnancy.